rust-lang/rfcs/text/3502-cargo-script.md

 - Sharing of single-file projects should be easy
   - In "copy/paste" scenarios, like reproduction cases in issues, how often have lockfiles been pertinent for reproduction?
-- There is an expectation of a reproducible Rust experience
+- There is an expectation of a reproducible Rust experience across systems with lockfiles being a key element
 - Dropping of additional files might be frustrating for users to deal with (in addition to making it harder to share it all)
 - We would need a way to store the lockfile for `stdin` without conflicting